Royal Households of the United Kingdom: Start of the new reign

 Appointing a new monarch's household can take some time; in 1952 the full list of appointments to the new Queen's household was not published until almost six months after her accession to the throne.

-In 2022, walking in the state procession for the state funeral of Elizabeth II, the new King was followed by his Private Secretary, Principal Private Secretary, Master of the Household and two Equerries; however, since the King's new household had yet to be appointed they were gazetted, not as 'His Majesty's Household', but as the 'Household of the former Prince of Wales and Duchess of Cornwall'.
+In 2022, walking in the state procession for the state funeral of Elizabeth II, the new King was followed by his Private Secretary, Principal Private Secretary, Master of the Household and two Equerries; however, since the King's new household had yet to be appointed, they were gazetted, not as 'His Majesty's Household', but as the 'Household of the former Prince of Wales and Duchess of Cornwall'.

 On 13 September, five days after the death of his mother, Queen Elizabeth II, 100 staff who had been working for King Charles III while he was Prince of Wales were notified of potential redundancies.
 This reflects the uncertain situation of members of the Royal Households at the start of each new reign: in the days following the death of King James I in 1625, the Countess of Bedford remarked that "[w]hat the King's resolution is yet for his own and his father's servants, he hath not declared (farther than the white staves, which are to remain as they were); but for the green cloth and other inferior officers both of the household and chamber, it is thought that he will employ his own and dismiss his father's, because he hath caused the latter all to be removed to Denmark House to attend the body, and lodged the former about himself at Whitehall".

 As consort of the British sovereign, Queen Camilla has a household of her own.
 Traditionally, queens consort have appointed their own Lord Chamberlain and various ladies-in-waiting as part of their household.
 There was likewise a Household of Prince Philip, Duke of Edinburgh.
 This tradition was scrapped in accordance with the King's view of having a slimmed-down monarchy, and instead of ladies-in-waiting, Queen Camilla is served by "Queen's companions", a group of six ladies who occupy the new occasional and informal position and who are not involved in tasks such as replying to letters or developing schedules.
 The Queen's companions are the Marchioness of Lansdowne, Jane von Westenholz, The Hon.
-Lady Brooke, Sarah Troughton, Lady Sarah Keswick and Baroness Chisholm.
+Lady Brooke, Sarah Troughton, Lady Sarah Keswick and Baroness Chisholm of Owlpen.
 Major Ollie Plunket serves as the Queen's equerry.
 Queen Elizabeth II's ladies-in-waiting were given new roles as "ladies of the household".